kleintody/Snips-Wetter/README.md

     ```

 ## Usage
-At the moment you can ask for the current weather, the temperature and the weather condition.
+At the moment you can ask for the current weather, the temperature and the weather condition as well as the weather for a few days in advance.

 ### Example sentences
 - *Kannst du mir sagen wie das Wetter ist?*